-I first made the decision that I would apply for a Working Holiday visa in May 2016 while I was still in University and only 2 months away from graduation but less than 2 weeks before finishing all my written work and it was both the most AND least carefree decision I had ever made.
+I first made the decision that I would apply for a Working Holiday visa and deciding to travel in May 2016 while I was still in University and only 2 months away from graduation but less than 2 weeks before finishing all my written work and it was both the most AND least carefree decision I had ever made.

 I was in my final year of a Primary Teaching degree and I had finished my final placement in April 2016 which meant that May was full of final assignments to be passed and graded before discovering if we were to graduate or not, for pretty much everyone this period is highly stressful because on top of assignment writing we are expected to apply for permanent jobs.